railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

    ================================================== =============
    Location                                           Products
    ================================================== =============
-   Physical Locations > Tiny SPRL > Stock             -2 bicycles
+   Physical Locations > OpenERP S.A. > Stock          -2 bicycles
    Partner Locations > Customers > European Customers +2 bicycles
    ================================================== =============

-When the two operations are complete you'll then get the following stock in each location:
+When the two operations are complete you will then get the following stock in each location:

 .. table:: Resulting stock situation

    ================================================== =============
    Location                                           Products
    ================================================== =============
-   Partner Locations > Suppliers > Suppliers          -30 bicycles
+   Partner Locations > Suppliers                      -30 bicycles
-   Physical Locations > Tiny SPRL > Stock             +28 bicycles
+   Physical Locations > OpenERP S.A. > Stock          +28 bicycles
    Partner Locations > Customers > European Customers +2 bicycles
    ================================================== =============

 So you can see that the sum of the stocks of a product in all the locations in Open ERP is always zero.
-In accounting you'd say that the sum of the debits is equal to the sum of the credits.
+In accounting you would say that the sum of the debits is equal to the sum of the credits.

-Partner locations (customers and suppliers) aren't located under your company in the hierarchical structure, so their contents are not considered as part of your own stock.
+Partner locations (customers and suppliers) are not located under your company in the hierarchical structure, so their contents are not considered as part of your own stock.
 So if you look just at the physical locations inside your own company those two bicycles are no longer in your company.
-They're not in your own physical stock but it's still very useful to see them in your customer's stock because that helps when you carry out detailed stock management analysis.
+They are not in your own physical stock but it is still very useful to see them in your customer's stock because that helps when you carry out detailed stock management analysis.

 .. note:: Accounts